-MASTER OF SCIENCE DEGREE WITH A MAJOR IN SPECIAL EDUCATION INSTRUCTIONAL SPECIALIST GRADES P-4 should see an adviser for an analysis of completed courses and a suggested program of study.
+MASTER OF SCIENCE DEGREE WITH A MAJOR IN SPECIAL EDUCATION INSTRUCTIONAL SPECIALIST GRADES P-4

 The purpose of the M.S.E. degree in Special Education - Instructional Specialist P-4 is to offer educators an advanced performance-based program of study based on the recommendations of professional organizations and accrediting associations such as the Council for Exceptional Child (CEC), Division of Early Childhood (CEC-DEC), and NCATE.